mspanwar21/CST8919_A2_Cloud_Service_Alternatives_Report/README.md

 ---

-## 🔎 Quick Reference Mapping

 # Azure, AWS, and GCP Service Equivalents

-This document maps 18 Azure services from the Week 13 Revision slides to their closest AWS and GCP equivalents.

 | #  | Azure Service | AWS Equivalent | GCP Equivalent |
 |----|---------------|----------------|----------------|